wifisensing/PicoScenes-github-pages/pages/appnotes/x410_setup.md

 ## Validate the Internet Connection

-1. SSH into the device using its IP address with the following command (using 192.168.2.2 as an example):
+1. SSH into the device using its IP address (using 192.168.2.2 as an example):
    ```
    ssh root@192.168.2.2
    ```
-   *The X4x0 device has no default SSH password*; simply press Enter when prompted to continue the login process.
+   *Note: The X4x0 device has no default SSH password*; simply press Enter when prompted to continue the login process.

-2. Once connected via SSH, verify connectivity back to your host computer (192.168.2.1 as an example) by running:
+2. Once connected via SSH, verify connectivity to your host computer (192.168.2.1 as an example):
    ```
    ping 192.168.2.1
    ```

-3. Next, test internet connectivity by pinging an external domain:
+3. Test internet connectivity by pinging an external domain:
    ```
    ping github.com
    ```